 No architect is named on the permit application and Bainbridge Bunting’s Houses of Boston’s Back Bay does not attribute the house to a specific architect.
-However, Charles S. Damrell’s A Half Century of Boston’s Building. published in 1895 and based largely on Building Department records and other contemporary documents, indicates that it was designed by Carl Fehmer.
+However, Charles S. Damrell’s A Half Century of Boston’s Building, published in 1895 and based largely on Building Department records and other contemporary documents, indicates that it was designed by Carl Fehmer.

-The Bradleys continued to live at 255 Marlborough during the 1900-1901 winter season, but moved thereafter to 411 Commonwealth.
+They continued to live at 255 Marlborough during the 1900-1901 winter season, but moved thereafter to 411 Commonwealth.

 255 Marlborough was not listed in the 1902 Blue Book.